Myles Lewis-Skelly: Arsenal's midfielder-turned-left-back primed to step up for England after rapid rise

 "It is all part of the learning process.
 Like any 18-year-old playing in the Premier League, he is still learning.
 What is important is that he has that willingness to learn.
 That is what is now helping him continue to develop, as he did throughout his time in the academy."

 His England call-up is a source of pride to coaches old and new at Arsenal.
-It is extraordinary to think a player who was still playing for his club's U21s as recently as October looks set for an England bow only a few months later.
+It is extraordinary to think a player who was still playing for his club's U21s as recently as October has earned a senior England bow only a few months later.

 If his breakthrough at club level is anything to go by, he will take the challenge in his stride.